camille-eloah/camille-eloah/README.md

 - 🌱 Aprendendo tanto desenvolvimento web e desenvolvimento de aplicativos quanto machine learning e ciência de dados.
 - ⚡ Fato legal: O universo gosta de coragem!
 Sonhe o impossível.
 Você será ajudado por ele.
 -
 "Dream the impossible dream and the world will not grind you under.
-It will lift yo up."
+It will lift you up."

 <!--
 **coockatielz/coockatielz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.